HeroicEric/orbitjs-site/src/v0.15/guide/getting-started.md

 in-flight and unpersisted.
 This state may include tasks that are queued for processing, logs of transforms that have been applied, or other source-specific state that we'd like to reify if our application was closed unexpectedly.

+^^ what is the distinction between in-flight and unpersisted state?
+Maybe an example?

 In order to persist this state, we can create a "bucket" that can be shared among our sources: